Ashok-0003/repo-3/Overview/DevOps/Dynamics-365-Deployment-Guide.md

 3. Select all entities in the next screen and finish the setup.
 More details below. https://docs.microsoft.com/en-us/powerapps/maker/data-platform/export-to-data-lake#select-and-export-dataverse-table-data-to-azure-data-lake-storage-gen2.

+### 3.11 Create and assign security role to Application Users
+1. Create the following application users by following Appendix D.

 ## Appendix A - Solution Import

 Follow the below steps sequentially to import CRM solution.